pankaj3399/school-project/README.md

 1. GitHub account
 2. Docker Hub account
 3. AWS account with an EC2 instance
+4. Domain name registered with a domain registrar
-4. MongoDB Atlas account (or other MongoDB provider)
+5. MongoDB Atlas account (or other MongoDB provider)
-5. Cloudinary account (for image storage)
+6. Cloudinary account (for image storage)

 ## Initial Setup